How can I apply to the Radiography Program at CVCC?

 - The student passes a mandatory drug screen that will be performed on their orientation day at Halifax Regional Hospital.

 Several qualified candidates with top scores who did not make the final selection cut will receive letters indicating they are alternates.
 Alternate candidates may be called in the event a student declines their program acceptance.
-Alternates are given additional points to their score if they choose to reapply the following year.
-Being selected as an alternate does not guarantee acceptance the following year.

 Upon completion of the curriculum, the graduate is eligible to make application for the National Registry Examination leading to certification as a Registered Radiographer.
 Successful completion of the curriculum and the certifying exam will qualify a graduate to gain employment as a radiographer.
 Some states, including Virginia, also require a state license.
 In the final semester of the program, students will be informed of the steps necessary to obtain their Virginia (or other state) license.